HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 {{ figure_markup(
   image="compressed-font-outline-sizes.png",
-  caption="Compressed font outline sizes.", description="Column chart showing at the 25th percentile both `CFF` and glyh font sizes are 6 KB, at the 50th percentile they start to diverge with `CFF` 15 KB and glyf 17 KB, at the 75th percentile it's 32 and 39 KB respectively, and finally at the 90th percentile it's `CFF` is 86 KB and glyf is only 56 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1880460638&format=interactive", sheets_gid="1853636944", sql_file="font_size_quantiles_by_opentype_table.sql"
+  caption="Compressed font outline sizes.", description="Column chart showing at the 25th percentile both `CFF` and glyf font sizes are 6 KB, at the 50th percentile they start to diverge with `CFF` 15 KB and glyf 17 KB, at the 75th percentile it's 32 and 39 KB respectively, and finally at the 90th percentile it's `CFF` is 86 KB and glyf is only 56 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1880460638&format=interactive", sheets_gid="1853636944", sql_file="font_size_quantiles_by_opentype_table.sql"